What you should know about Professional Counselling

 If I admit I want to see a professional counsellor, it means that I am weak.

 This is a biggie!
 Sharing that you are struggling with an issue or difficult emotions is not a sign of weakness.
-There is no doubt that we can feel vulnerable, BUT this is human!
-Being vulnerable is not being weak.
-We can be tempted to compare and believe that other people do not struggle or they are dealing with something so much better than you (if they are not publicly crying or visibly upset).
+There is no doubt that we can feel vulnerable, BUT being vulnerable is not being weak.
+We can be tempted to compare and believe that other people do not struggle or they are dealing with something so much better than you or even that your problem is not as bad as someone else's so what's the struggle.
 In reality, we are mostly not privy to the private lives of others, their secret fears, hopes and dreams, their tears or their vulnerabilities, nor often their internal histories.
 We have not walked in their shoes.
 And no one else has walked in your shoes, either!
 It takes tremendous courage to share when we feel vulnerable (remember courage is not the absence of fear, but having the fear and doing it anyway).
-Take heart, when your best friend shares their secret fears and concerns, I can bet that you are not thinking they are weak - for most people, there is only empathy and understanding.
+Take heart, when someone shares their secret fears and concerns, I can bet that you are not thinking they are weak - for most people, there is only empathy and understanding.
 Be your own best friend!

 Professional counselling will be expensive and take a long time.